Will I need to wear a mask on public transport and planes after 19 July?

 Airports?

 Brittany Ferries, a French-owned company, is not changing its rules.
-As masks are still mandated in France, they will be required.
+As masks are still mandated in France, they will be required on board.
 The regulations are strict: “French law dictates that, whilst in the port and on board, all passengers aged 11 and over and crew are required to wear a mask at all times when in public areas (when not seated to eat or drink).

 “Face coverings in the form of bandanas or scarves are not permitted.
 We ask that you please respect this requirement, as failure to do so may result in refusal of travel both now and in the future.”